 Side burner will always come in handy when you don’t want to go inside the kitchen to prepare, warm or cook a side dish while your steak is grilling.

-Some of the benefits of having a side burner on your grill are:
+Some of the benefits of having a side burner on your natural gas grill are:

 - Perfect for Preparing Side Dishes